The Emperor Jones (1960 TV play): Production

 The production was filmed in Sydney at the ABC's studios at Gore Hill.
 It was directed by Alan Burke, who also adapted Eugene O'Neil's play.

 Except for the opening scene between Jones and Smithers, and some scenes at the end involving some natives, the action was carried by Jones alone.
 Jenkins said, "This is a role that really gets you and you live every moment of the terror of the man and the jungle.
 Some of those jungle films were filmed on the coldest nights we experienced but I wasn't cold, the intensity of the acting calls for such concentration."

-Joe Jekins doubles in a number of scenes.
+Joe Jenkins doubles in a number of scenes.
 He plays a witch doctor opposite himself which Burke achieved by filming the roles separately and later joining the film.

 The play was also adapted for Australian radio on the ABC in 1960.

 Reception

 The TV critic for the Sydney Morning Herald thought "loyalty to stage play conventions, in a medium where they do not belong, restrained the director from seeking the filmic fluency asked for in the quick succession of sketched scenes" in which Jenkins gave a "fine performance."